• Skip to primary navigation

 When stored in an airtight container in the refrigerator, homemade vegan peanut butter cups can typically last up to two weeks.
 Enjoy them within this time frame for the best taste and texture.

-Can I freeze homemade vegan peanut butter cups for later enjoyment?
+Can I freeze homemade vegan peanut butter cups?

 Freezing homemade vegan peanut butter cups is a great way to extend their shelf life.
 Ensure they are properly wrapped or stored in an airtight container to prevent freezer burn.